ramenrolls/asus-fanctl/README.md

 # Asus Fan Control

-This C-based fan control solution provides a duct-tape and gum fix for Asus laptops (and maybe others) inadequate fan management, particularly during high-load compile time.

 Laptops are inherently limited by their compact design, and a single fan will struggle to effectively cool hardware running at high capacity

 **The idea**